What Is a Judgement? Understanding Its Impact on Your Finances and How to Avoid It

 What is a judgement?

-A judgment is a formal decision made by a court, which is recorded publicly.
+A judgement is a formal decision made by a court, which is recorded publicly.
 In financial terms, it often refers to a court ruling that occurs when a creditor takes legal action against you for unpaid debt.
 If you’ve fallen behind on payments and haven't made arrangements to settle your outstanding amounts, you might be at risk of having a judgment issued against you.

-When Is a Judgment Issued?
+When Is a Judgement Issued?

 - Initial Payment Missed: If you miss a payment, your creditor will usually try to reach out and offer solutions, such as a new payment arrangement.